-Mind mapping on a mobile device comes with a full suite of challenges, thanks to small screen sizes, the inconvenience of scrolling and zooming, and the readability issues that accompany all that.
-But Mindly's outside-the-box thinking makes mind mapping on a phone possible—and, honestly, pretty fun.
+Mind mapping on a mobile device comes with a lot of special challenges, thanks to small screen sizes, the inconvenience of scrolling and zooming, and the readability issues that accompany all that.
+But Mindly's outside-the-box thinking makes mind mapping on a smartphone possible—and, honestly, pretty fun.

 Like most mind maps, you'll start with your central node, add text and icons, and change the color if you want.
-Then, it's time to start adding any associative ideas in the next outer layer.
-To do this, tap on any circle that you want to start adding your ideas to: Mindly will automatically open a new layer and zoom in to let you focus on the matter at hand.
+Then, it's time to start adding any associative ideas in the surrounding circle.
+To do this, tap on the + icon on the outer circle: Mindly will automatically create a new node and zoom in to let you focus on the matter at hand.
 As you go deeper into sub-ideas (and sub-sub-ideas!), you'll always be able to find your way back to the original center node by tapping on the circle in the top-left corner of the screen.

 Best mind mapping software for creating public mind maps

-The MindMup toolbar is easy to use, providing quick links for all the basic needs of mind mapping, from changing the color of each node to adding detailed text and file attachment.
+The toolbar at the top provides quick links to all the basic needs of mind mapping, from changing the color of each node to adding detailed text and file attachments.
 But it's the ability to publish and share your mind maps that sets MindMup apart.

-While many mind mapping tools require at least an email address before you're able to use their system, MindMup allows anyone to create and post public mind maps without signing up.
+While many mind mapping tools require at least an email address, MindMup allows anyone to create and post public mind maps.
 Free mind maps are automatically deleted after six months, but if you're using it for a quick brainstorming session, that does the trick.
 If you want to sign up or save private maps, you have to pay $2.99/month for MindMup Personal Gold.